Phewww, at last, another new normal is staggering into sight, and we can finally fling away the Zoom and start some social, life, and action, again.

 Sue Vincent-Jones, writing as Mrs SVJ, is a Barry born journalist, editor, and communications specialist.
 She blogs about Barry – and her life in the wider world, through the eyes of a, quirky and queer, local girl done good.

 As a founding member of Stand Up To Racism (Vale), Sue promotes the Black-led Campaign Group who, with the strong support of Allies, aim to unite our communities.
-And also acts as Communications Advisor for the voluntary collective.
+She also acts as Communications Advisor for the voluntary collective.